radinformatics/bone-age/README.md

 If you specify the `--output` argument, you can save the result as a json to file.
 Again, we will need to specify a file in a folder mapped to our local machine:

       docker run -v $PWD/example_images:/data vanessa/boneage --output /data/demo.json --debug

+	Environment message level found to be DEBUG

+	*** Starting Bone Age Prediction ****
+	No image selected, will use provided example...
+	DEBUG:bone-age:is_male: True
+	DEBUG:bone-age:image: /code/example_images/4.png
+	DEBUG:bone-age:height: 256
+	DEBUG:bone-age:width: 256
+	DEBUG:PIL.PngImagePlugin:STREAM IHDR 16 13
+	DEBUG:PIL.PngImagePlugin:STREAM IDAT 41 65536
+	Building model, please wait.
+	Predicted Age : 8 Months
+	Weighted Prediction : 8.641131 Months
+	DEBUG:bone-age:Result written to /data/demo.json

+Now we can look at the data - remember the folder that was mapped on our local machine is `$PWD/example_images`

+        cat $PWD/example_images/demo.json
+        {
+           "gender": "M",
+           "image": "/code/example_images/4.png",
+           "predicted_age": 8,
+           "predicted_weight": 8.64113067092668
+        }

+The function inside the container to generate this result could be scaled by either providing an input argument for the user to specify an input file (with image paths and genders) and a single output file to write to, or running the command many times to write separate output files, or having a `--silent` option to suppress all output (except for the result) that could be piped (appended) into a single output file.
+All of these could be implemented, it really depends on the desired outcome.
+For the current purpose (plugging the container into a web server for a demo) the above that produces a single file, or multiple single files, is a reasonable approach.

 ## How do I shell into the container?